Spring 2019 Timeline

 - Short bio of each team member

-Track II: For Individuals (Graduate students looking to understand the basics of business; limit 30 students)
+Track II: For Individuals (Graduate students looking to understand the basics of business)

 - Learn basic of business and terminology through The Berkeley Method of Entrepreneurship

-- Mentoring and coaching from entrepreneurs and business savvy folks
+- Receive mentoring and coaching from entrepreneurs and business savvy folks

 - Meet and interact with Track I students (the existing Venture Teams in the cohort)

-- Accessing the Center's powerful network investors, leaders, & entrepreneurs
+- Access the Center's powerful network investors, leaders, & entrepreneurs

-- Become more effective scientist as you enter the industry with a better sense of how research impacts a company and an industry
+- Enter the industry with a better sense of how research impacts a company and an industry

 How to Apply